dbos-inc/dbos-docs/docs/tutorials/authentication-authorization.md

 };
 ```

-This information will be made available to the operation context when a request enters the system, before the operation is run.
+When serving a request from an HTTP endpoint, Operon runs the authentication middleware before running the requested operation and makes this information available in the operation's [context](../api-reference/contexts#operoncontext).

 ## Authorization Decorators
-You can declare a list of authorized roles at the class level with [`@DefaultRequiredRole`](../api-reference/decorators#defaultrequiredrole):
+To declare a list of roles that are authorized to run the methods in a class, use the [`@DefaultRequiredRole`](../api-reference/decorators#defaultrequiredrole) class decorator:

 ```typescript
 @DefaultRequiredRole(['user'])